shivashant25/Nerdio-Lab/Hands-on lab/10-monitoring.md

 ## Overview

 Azure Monitor helps you maximize the availability and performance of your applications and services.
 Nerdio Manager for MSP lets us view the Azure Monitoring insights through the NMM Portal.
-In this lab, you'll be accessing the Azure Monitor using Nerdio Manager for MSP and monitoring the Azure Virtual Desktop in Azure portal.
+In this lab, you'll be accessing the Azure Monitor using Nerdio Manager for MSP and monitoring the Azure Virtual Desktop in the Azure portal.

 ## Exercise 1: Access Azure Monitor using Nerdio Manager